 Find the tools and tips you need to parent like a rock star on Red Tricycle’s own parent group page, Red Tricycle Families Seattle.
 On it, you’ll find events, ideas and activities that transform everyday parent-kid outings into memorable adventures that are surprisingly easy to do.
-It’s also a place for moms and dads to ask the “who, what, where and when” questions that always seem to crop up before you hit the Emerald City with your crew.
+It’s also a place for moms and dads to ask the “who, what, where and when” questions that always seem to crop up.
 Or to post what you know by sharing your own kicking kid-friendly events within the group.
-Ready, set, connect!

 LA Mommies is a private group so no one outside of it will see you post about having a mommy meltdown at 2 a.m., but be prepared to (virtually) run into other mom friends.
 Members can post anything and everything mom-related from pregnancy and parenting advice to the best spots for birthday parties or date nights.